Fresh handmade pasta

 The data is merely a guide and should not be used for medical purposes.
 Those responsible for the web disclaims any responsibility.

-Canelloni filled with braised duck and foie-grass
+Cannelloni filled with braised duck and foie-grass

-- Type of dish: Pastas, Birds, Vegetables
+- Type of dish: Pastas, Vegetables, Birds

 - Cuisine type: Italian cuisine

-- Type of dish: Pastas, Meats, Vegetables
+- Type of dish: Pastas, Vegetables

 - Aromatic herbs

 - Bread and pastries